ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ]
 ```

-When creating an actions assertion that has an associated ingredient, the `parameters` object must include a `org.cai.ingredientIds` property with an array of one or more [`instanceID` values](#the-instanceid-property) from ingredients.
+When creating an actions assertion that has an associated ingredient, the `parameters` object must include a `org.cai.ingredientIds` property with an array of one or more [`instance_id` values](#the-instance_id-property) from ingredients.
 This is how you associate an action with one or more ingredients.

 :::info
 The [C2PA specification](https://c2pa.org/specifications/specifications/2.1/specs/C2PA_Specification.html#_parameters) requires that a `c2pa.transcoded`, `c2pa.repackaged`, `c2pa.opened`, or a `c2pa.placed` action have one or more associated ingredients, so it is very important to add the `org.cai.ingredientIds` parameter with a matching ingredient.